 Gospel of Luke

 Jesus and Zacchaeus

-The Light of the Body
+The Parable of the Ten Pounds

 New Revised Standard Version of the Bible, copyright © 1989 Division of Christian Education of the National Council of the Churches of Christ in the USA.
 Used by permission.
 All rights reserved.